surazova/finance-project/notes.md

 Notes for the finance project
-1. Select a solid layout to deploy
-2. Change colors and hovers
-3. Add a working nav bar
-4. Create a footer
+1. Fix the width of the accordian
-5. Add a carousel
+2. Add a correct footer
+3. Change what is inside of each accordian
+4. Final phase and push to github, paste to the class page.